smrahman-dev/smrahman-dev/README.md

 ## ✨ About Me

-I’m a full-stack engineer exploring the intersection of intelligence and the web. *Dive in and explore my projects!*
+I’m an aspiring full-stack engineer exploring the intersection of intelligence and the web. *Dive in and explore my projects!*

 ## 🎯 The Vibe